MuhammadHabibKhan/socket-programming/README.md

 ## Pre-Requisites:

--> Python 3
+1) Python 3
--> Pip
+2) Pip

+## Instructions

 ------------------------------------------------------------
 ### FILE TRANSFER - WITH ERROR CHECKING AND HANDLING
 ------------------------------------------------------------

--> The files for regular file transfer programs are stored in the sub-folder "File-TCP" -> As the name suggests, it is made using TCP sockets -> The test file is an mp4 file present in the sub-folder named "chamber.mp4" -> The file will be stored in the same sub-folder as "received-chamber.mp4" after the transfer
+1) The files for regular file transfer programs are stored in the sub-folder "File-TCP"
+2) As the name suggests, it is made using TCP sockets
+3) The test file is an mp4 file present in the sub-folder named "chamber.mp4"
+4) The file will be stored in the same sub-folder as "received-chamber.mp4" after the transfer

 Follow these steps to ensure the code runs correctly